phase2/openair-reborn/README.md

 1. Run `grunt debug` and confirm that you see something [like this](http://note.io/1rgHkvn).
 2. Edit some code.
-The extension itself should reload automatically (thanks Yeoman!), and CSS changes should be applied automatically, but you still have to reload the OpenAir tab to make it pick up any JS changes.
+The extension itself should reload automatically (thanks Yeoman!), and SCSS changes should be auto-compiled to CSS and applied to the page without reloading, but you still have to reload the OpenAir tab to make it pick up any JS changes.
 3. When you're done with your changes, push them to your fork and create a pull request for them.
 4. You can also run `grunt build` at any time to bump the manifest version and generate a Webstore compatible zip file for upload.